There are many variables to contemplate when you invest in a new replacement furnace:

 D.A.
-Bennett Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Bennett Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps establish how much energy is required to heat your home and, in the long run, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.
+The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
-For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

 Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
 The duct work in each home is different – some good quality, some lower, so the AFUE rating does not factor this into their rating.
 If you are concerned that your heating system or duct system is not energy efficient, give your Albany installation experts